qwertie/home/misc/Atlas-Shrugged-summary.md

 It becomes clear that Dagny and Galt are sexually attracted to each other when Galt explains how he had been watching her for years.
 She also realizes he is the ideal man she had always had in her mind.

-> “Every man that your railroad needed and lost in the past ten years,” he said, “it was I who made you lose him. [...] if you choose to go back, I will see it collapse upon your head.”
+> "Every man that your railroad needed and lost in the past ten years," he said, "it was I who made you lose him. [...] if you choose to go back, I will see it collapse upon your head."

 Dagny meets a baker who apparently came to the valley together with her husband; they have two sons.
 She says her "profession" is motherhood (with no mention of whether she is paid, and whether there are any paid schoolteachers).